Andreas-Schoenefeldt/js-widget-hooks/README.md

 * easily understand why there is a html5 data attribute on a certain html tag
 * use similar syntax for a multitude of different widgets
 * don't care about selectors and plugin calls
-* simply call app.widgets.init() to reinitialization any widgets, when they are included via ajax
+* simply call Widgets.init() to reinitialization any widgets, when they are included via ajax
 * new developers can easily find the code, used to handle a widget

 # Installation